DataBrewery/cubes/doc/server.rst

     * ``log`` - path to a log file
     * ``log_level`` - level of log details, from least to most: ``error``, ``warn``, ``info``, ``debug``
+    * ``json_record_limit`` - number of rows to limit when generating JSON output with iterable objects, such as facts.
+Default is 1000.
+It is recommended to use alternate response format, such as CSV, to get more records.
 * ``[model]`` - model and cube configuration
     * ``path`` - path to model .json file
     * ``cube`` - cube to serve